Watching that video for the first time caused me to gasp – even though I knew from the news what I was about to see.

 A touch of Trinity, and then to sleep... providing that drunken-asshole neighbours don't start hollering again.

 Back on Monday I pre-recorded an interview for Skeptically Speaking that will air this Friday... hence the post title...
-I haven't publicly said the things that this post is a development of....
+I haven't publiclysaid the things that this post is a development of....

 It was a fun interview, though plagued with technical difficulties, though if you are a regular listener of the show I should clarify that I don't mean that in the sense of how the show is infamously plagued by technical difficulties.
 We (by which I mean Des, the host, and I) evaded the typical difficulties by pre-taping the interview.
 Des is going to be at Dragon Con, so both of us would have been remote... it would have been too easy to lose both of us.
+The technical details we had were more due to the fact that by not being live the pressure was off so neither of us was as 'on' as we might otherwise have been.
+As a result we ended up re-recording an awful lot.
+I even deliberately said 'fuck' once so that she would have to start again when her tongue was getting tied.
+We also got into a lot of laughing.
+I'm hoping that the final edit will be as fun as we had.

 Fun or not I did have some staircase wisdom on the matter.

 One of the things that we talked about was how saturated the acting community is with new-age thinking.
 Ugh.
 The answer is "Far too saturated."
 Which is not to say I am alone as a critical-thinker in the acting community.
 Whew!
-But lame-assed hippy-dippy earth-mother beliefs are far too common.
+But lame-assedhippy-dippy earth-mother beliefs are far too common.

 I've been in far too many productions with people who wanted to "share our energy" on stage.
 Whatever.
 Yeah, I know there is a rush that we get when a show is really clicking.
 It's a lot of fun.
 But that's not 'energy' - its endorphins... or some other chemical in our body.
 Okay, I don't personally know the exact hormone that is triggering us.
 Adrenaline maybe?
 In any case, not knowing the specifics doesn't actually make me wrong and the woo-eaters who thrive on building our collective conscious on stage correct.